Birth doula services

 You deserve to have someone support you – your birth plan, what you want, physical support, emotional support.
 It makes a huge difference in the birth experience.

 Who needs a doula?
 Anybody who wants one.
 Whether single or with an involved partner, you can benefit from a doula.
 Whether planning an unmedicated, vaginal delivery or a planned c-section or anything in between, a doula can assist you.
-You may especially benefit from a doula if you are nervous about birth, don’t want to be left alone during labor, don’t have a supportive partner, live away from family, are a military wife with a deployed husband, struggle with depression or anxiety, or suffer from addiction and need support to have a birth without pain medication.
+We support epidurals too.
+We're here to help you reach your goals.
+You may especially benefit from a doula if you are nervous about birth, don’t want to be left alone during labor, don’t have a supportive partner, family/friends are unsupportive of your choices or preferences, live away from family, are a military wife with a deployed husband, struggle with depression or anxiety, or suffer from addiction and need support to have a birth without pain medication.
 If you would be more comfortable having someone stay by your side who is very familiar with birth that will support you however you need it and guide you through the process, hire a doula.

 It is a luxury to have your own personal consultant and support professional for your birth.
 Pamper yourself.
 You deserve it.
 A doula is worth the moola.
 Of all the times you are worth treating special, giving birth is the time to take care of you.
 A birthing woman should be pampered even more than a bride.
 Your birth and your support throughout the birth journey is worth investing in.